Frequently Asked Questions

 Q. Does the County campaign for privately funded road improvements?

-No, we do not advocate for gravel road upgrades or any other privately funded improvements.
-Our staff attends LID neighborhood meetings to share information at the request of property owners.
+We do not promote gravel road upgrades or any other privately funded improvements.
+Our staff attends LID neighborhood meetings to share information if property owners ask.

 Q. Why does Washington County not pay for upgrading gravel roads?

-We currently do not have the funds to pave and maintain the more than 250 miles of gravel roads within our jurisdiction.
+We do not have the funds to pave and maintain our more than 250 miles of gravel roads.

-Our Transportation Plan prioritizes road maintenance funding, with major roads as the highest priority and local roads as the lowest.
-Even minor improvements to major roads are higher priority than general maintenance of local roads.
-Our Annual Road Maintenance Program highlights our current priorities.
+Our Transportation Plan prioritizes road maintenance funding.
+Major roads are the highest priority and local roads are the lowest.
+Even small improvements to major roads are higher priority than general maintenance of local roads.
+Our Annual Road Maintenance Program shows our current priorities.

 Q. Can any road be upgraded through the LID or Co-op processes?

-No. When inquiries are made about road upgrades, our staff checks metrics, such as nominal road width and topography, to determine minimum requirements are met.
-Public Dedicated (Local Access) Roads are not eligible for the LID or CoOp options.
+No. When people ask about road upgrades our staff checks minimum requirements, like road width and geography.
+Public Dedicated or Local Access Roads are not eligible for the LID or Co-op options.

 Q. What are the minimum requirements for a road to be upgraded from gravel to a hard surface?

-In general, the finished roadway will be 20 feet wide: 18 feet of paved surface, plus 1-foot wide gravel shoulders on both sides.
-The road base will be at least 6 inches thick and pavement will be at least 3 inches thick.
-Depending on nearby land uses, the rock or asphalt may need to be increased to accommodate the potential commercial truck traffic.
+The finished road will usually be 20 feet wide.
+There is 18 feet of paved surface, and one-foot-wide gravel shoulders on both sides.
+The road base will be at least six inches thick and pavement will be at least three inches thick.
+The rock or asphalt may need to be increased for commercial truck traffic.

 Q. What type of hard surface treatment is used on gravel roads?

 Q. If a gravel road is upgraded, will the speeds increase?
 If so, will speed limit signs be installed?

 Speeds may increase once a road is upgraded to a hard surface.
-In most instances, these roads are Rural Local roads, which are generally subject to Oregon's Basic Speed Rule.
-Property owners are encouraged to contact the Washington County Sheriff's Office and file a Traffic Complaint if they believe motorists are violating the Basic Speed Rule.
+These roads are usually subject to Oregon's Basic Speed Rule.
+You can contact the Washington County Sheriff's Office and file a Traffic Complaint if you believe motorists are violating the Basic Speed Rule.